Free Energy Code Training In Action

 This work will support Virginia’s implementation of the energy code.
 Ultimately, this will help Virginians reduce their energy cost burden.
 Additionally, implementation of the energy code and the technical work being provided by Viridiant will help homebuilders deliver resilient and healthy homes across the Commonwealth.

 Viridiant has confirmed the participation of ten jurisdictions: James City County, the City of Hampton, Fairfax County, the City of Alexandria, Montgomery County, Franklin County, the City of Norfolk, Roanoke County, Warren County, and Southampton County.
-With the assistance of stakeholder feedback and through the tailored technical assistance offered to the participating jurisdictions, Viridiant will develop 2018 Virginia Residential Energy Code resources.
-These resources will be deployed to all Virginia jurisdictions.
+With the assistance of stakeholder feedback and through the tailored technical assistance offered to the participating jurisdictions, Viridiant has developed and distributed the 2018 Virginia Residential Energy Code resources.
+These resources have been deployed to all Virginia jurisdictions.

 Viridiant and the Expanded Circuit Rider participants are eager to do the work.
 Linked are the full resources that were developed from the 2020 program to aid in the 2015 Virginia Residential Energy Code.